 TRIR = (10 / 500,000) x 200,000

-To calculate Total Recordable Incidents Rate accurately and consistently, organizations need to follow these steps:
+To calculate Total Recordable Incident Rate accurately and consistently, organizations should follow these steps:

 What is a Good TRIR Score?